ptomato/inform7-ide/README.md

 to the Macintosh Programmer's Workshop in 1995, and is now available as an app.
-It combines the core Inform software with full documentation, including two books and nearly 500 fully working Examples.
+It combines the core Inform software with full documentation, including two books and nearly 500 fully working examples.
 Connecting to the Inform website, it can automatically download and update extensions from a fully curated Public Library used by the world-wide Inform community.